highfidelity/hifi-content/marketplaceItems/voiceScopeApp/README.md

 # TO DO

-1. Allow app to persist on domain changes.
-2. Clean up userArray and userObject if sorting the loudest users is not desired.
+1. Clean up userArray and userObject if sorting the loudest users is not desired.
-3. Remove the "findOverlays()" usage for cleaning up straggler overlays once certain deleting parents takes care of children.
+2. Remove the "findOverlays()" usage for cleaning up straggler overlays once certain deleting parents takes care of children.
-4. Remove sorting function if not sorting anything.
+3. Remove sorting function if not sorting anything.
-5. Figure out creation of overlays with children and why there is a non-zero amount of time that needs to pass before spawning children overlays.
+4. Figure out creation of overlays with children and why there is a non-zero amount of time that needs to pass before spawning children overlays.